86benji86/86benji86/README.md

 **86benji86/86benji86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🤓 Currently learning: JS, ES6,
+- 🤓 Currently learning: JS, ES2020, React
-- 👓 Planned learning subjects: React, Node.JS
+- 👓 Planned learning subjects: Node.JS
 - 🌍 How to reach me:
 🐦 [twitter][twitter] **|**
 📷 [instagram][instagram] **|**